About HOUSE Conference

 — 1 Corinthians 9:22

 At HOUSE 2026, we’ll wrestle with how to hold both truths together as we seek to pass on the faith to the next generation.
-Whether you're in children's ministry, youth work, or shaping the culture of your church or school, this conference is for you.
+Whether you're in children's ministry, youth ministry, or shaping the culture of your church or school, this conference is for you.

 Come ready to be challenged, equipped, and inspired—to stand firm in the Gospel, and to speak it clearly in every corner of our changing world.